-The Vanguard has been tracking COVID-19 statistics from various County Jails since May 2020, including Sacramento’s Main Jail, Rio Cosumnes Correctional Center (RCCC), and Juvenile Detention Facility (JDF).
+The Covid In-Custody Project has been tracking COVID-19 statistics from various County Jails since May 2020, including Sacramento’s Main Jail, Rio Cosumnes Correctional Center (RCCC), and Juvenile Detention Facility (JDF).

 While cases fluctuated at the Main Jail and JDF, RCCC consistently reported no cases for 8 months.
 During the last week of December, this quickly jumped to 58 positive cases, and then to 159 by the first week of January.

 On Dec.
 30, 55 people were transferred to RCCC from the Main Jail.
 This presumably introduced the virus to the RCCC population, however, the exact source is still unclear.

 The Sheriff’s Office added that, “Two other transports occurred during this period… Contact tracing resulted in large scale testing and confirmed positive inmates at the RCCC and Main Jail.”

 While the timing of these additional transfers are unknown, it possibly led to the spread of the virus at the Main Jail, which reported 154 new positive cases just one week after RCCC’s outbreak.

 Currently, the Sheriff’s Office reports 192 cases at the Main Jail and 114 cases at RCCC.